oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-11-subpath.md

 ### Subpath Type

-Subpath (`subpath_t`) of value type `object` contains the next node along the current path its relationship to the previous node.
+Subpath (`subpath_t`) of value type `object` contains the next node along the current path and its relationship to the previous node.
 The properties `category` and `next_product_reference` are required.

 ```